Kalirad/cost_of_plasticity/README.md

 # Cost of plasticity

-Dardiry, Piscobulu, Kalirad & Sommer.
-Experimental and theoretical support for costs of plasticity and phenotype in a nematode predatory trait.
+The software and data associated with Dardiry, Piscobulu, Kalirad & Sommer, _Experimental and theoretical support for costs of plasticity and phenotype in a nematode predatory trait_.

 ## Contents: